 Is there a camp uniform?

 No, and your child’s only concern regarding clothing is that the emphasis be geared toward clothing designed for horseback riding (safety in mind!)
-Campers are requested to wear our specially designed camp shirt (can be purchased through our Pony Gang Clothing Shop) on trips or other special events (a clean, plain white shirt is acceptable).
+Campers are requested to wear our specially designed camp shirt (can be purchased through our Pony Gang Clothing Shop) on trips or other special events.
 We will send a suggested clothing and equipment list to help you pack.